luizalabs/teresa/README.md

     drainTimeoutSeconds: 10
 ```

+By default teresa adds a 10 seconds drain timeout.

 **Q: What's the deployment strategy?**

 Teresa creates a rolling update deployment, which updates a fixed number of